wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Web/Framework/React/React-Reference.md

 - [2017-Embracing the power of styled-components](https://parg.co/bID): What we learned in the first week moving away from CSS Modules.

-- [2017-styled-media-query【Project】](https://github.com/morajabi/styled-media-query): Beautiful media queries better than CSS @media for styled-components with ability to specify custom breakpoints.
+- [2017-styled-media-query #Project# ](https://github.com/morajabi/styled-media-query): Beautiful media queries better than CSS @media for styled-components with ability to specify custom breakpoints.

-- [2017-Jest Styled Components【Project】](https://parg.co/b1D): A set of utilities for testing Styled Components with Jest.
+- [2017-Jest Styled Components #Project# ](https://parg.co/b1D): A set of utilities for testing Styled Components with Jest.
 This package improves the snapshot testing experience and provides a brand new matcher to make expectations on the style rules.

 - [2017-Quick Tip: How to Style React Components with styled-components](https://www.sitepoint.com/style-react-components-styled-components/)

 # Animation

-- [2017-react-move【Project】](https://github.com/tannerlinsley/react-move): Beautifully and deterministically animate anything in React.
+- [2017-react-move #Project# ](https://github.com/tannerlinsley/react-move): Beautifully and deterministically animate anything in React.

 - [2017-React Animations 101【Series】](https://parg.co/bMF): In this post on react animations 101, we will explore a few examples and why CSS transition are a good fit for the navigation bar.